Select Language : English Japanese

 Internal Controls

-In accordance with the new Companies Act, enacted in May 2006 and revised in May 2015, we have drawn up basic policies for establishing a system of internal controls for the entire NTT Group.
-Concurrently, as a member of the NTT Communications Group, the Board of Directors resolved to implement the measures necessary for the system.
+In accordance with the new Companies Act, enacted in May 2006 and revised in May 2015, NTT Communications has drawn up basic policies for establishing a system of internal controls for the entire NTT Group.
+Concurrently, as a member of the NTT DOCOMO Group, the Board of Directors resolved to implement the measures necessary for the system.
 We are also working to reinforce and upgrade internal controls over financial reporting in line with the requirements of the Financial Instruments and Exchange Act, enacted in June 2006.

 Basic Approach for Maintaining an Internal Control System